drop-stones/slides/virtual_machines/ch2.md

 <span style="color: red">Cons</span>: very high performance cost

 Reasons for high performance cost:
-- Single PowerPC instruction → Tens of instruction in the target ISA
+- Single source instruction → Tens of instruction in the target ISA
-- Many branch instructions (depending on hardware implemenations)
+- Many branch instructions
+  - If they are hard to branch prediction, branch instructions reduce performance.

 ##### Q. Answer the number of branch instructions in decode-and-dispatch when processing `LoadWordAndZero` instruction.
 \* Do not consider `extract()` as function.